 If you want to apply for a business loan from a bank, for example, they’ll ask you for a business plan.
 You will need to make sure you have included all aspects of your current finances, your financial projections as well as any scenario planning you have done.
 If you apply for a research and development grant from a government institution, to make another example, they require some kind of business plan.
 If you knock on the door of an angel investor who has given you five minutes to pitch, however, the game changes a little bit and the kind of business plan you need is not one of those formally hammered out ones which the likes of the banks want.

-This is when you realise that a business plan, in the traditional sense, is indeed a mere formality.
-It’s a piece of paper which sometimes carries the danger of making the budding businessperson feel like they’re doing the requisite work to get their business off the ground and profitable.
-It can make you feel like you’re working, when in actual fact you’re not really doing anything at all!
+This is when you realise that a business plan, in the traditional sense, is indeed a mere formality, kind of like an insurance.
+For instance, you company may have an extremely important employee, without whom the metaphorical pillars of your business could collapse, and he were to get in an accident that left him unable to work anymore.
+To prepare for such a situation, your company can invest in a key person disability insurance that would essentially help the business survive such a loss.
+This would also be a mere formality, one that you might not necessarily need, but you’d rather have it than be without it, much like a business plan.
+A business plan could simply be a piece of paper which sometimes carries the danger of making the budding businessperson feel like they’re doing the requisite work to get their business off the ground and profitable.
+It can make you feel like you’re working, when in actual fact you’re not really doing much, other than planning for said work.